 For three decades, the property which housed the former Soundview Preparatory School has been off the tax roll.
-When completed, Underhill Farm will provide more than $1 million in additional tax revenue each year for schools and local government.
+When completed, Underhill Farms will provide more than $1 million in additional tax revenue each year for schools and local government.

 $1 Million to Restore the Underhill House

-The centerpiece of Underhill Farm will be the restoration of the historic Underhill House and its reopening to the public.
+The centerpiece of Underhill Farms will be the restoration of the historic Underhill House and its reopening to the public.
 This will require an investment of nearly $1 million to preserve this piece of Yorktown’s history for future generations.
 Historic preservation experts and restoration professionals will be involved at every step of the renovation project.

 $850,000 To Restore Yorktown’s Historic Ice Pond

-Underhill Farm will create a park-like setting that will be open to public use.
+Underhill Farms will create a park-like setting that will be open to public use.
 Through $850,000 in environmentally-conscious investment, Yorktown’s historic ice pond will be renovated and complemented by a new park, walking trails and seating.
 The pond used to be the town residents’ primary source of ice, which was stored in the lower level of the Underhill House.
 The project will also help address the continuous water runoff problem from Glenrock Street.

 $250,000 in Annual Maintenance Costs